jay-joshy/allergyguide/content/tools/resources/oit_calculator_docs.md

 ### 2.1 The current landscape

-OIT is an emerging approach to treating IgE-mediated food allergies, involving a progressive introduction of allergen through many 'steps', each corresponding to a specific protein target.
-A typical 'standard' progression of protein doses / steps is as follows, with 2-4 weeks between each step:
+OIT is an emerging approach to treating IgE-mediated food allergies, involving a progressive introduction of allergen through many 'steps', corresponding to a specific protein targets.
+A typical progression of protein doses / steps may be as follows, with 2-4 weeks between each step:

 | Step | Protein (mg) |
 | ---- | ------------ |